researchart/patterns/standards/artifact.md

     libraries such as IEEEXplore or SpringerLink do not.
 Furthermore, ACM DL is even difficult to query for such artifacts and does not distinguish classification of papers based only on badges.
+ -  Some artifacts are difficult to run (e.g. Deep Learners might need GPU support and some algorithms take days/weeks/months to  terminate).
+These need to be evaluated on a case-by-case basis.
+For example, an artifact might be judged "reusable" if it can be shown that the artifact does run on publcially available platforms (e.g. AWS) if enough funds are available.

 ## Suggested Readings